 The ideal opportunity for relaxed networking while enjoying a cruise to discover Lyon by boat - Business casual dress

-These are presented under the sole responsibility of their authors and not be construed as endorsed by EDANA.
+(This product presentation is presented under the sole responsibility of their authors and should not be construed as endorsed by EDANA)

 Kinyas will make a presentation on "Meltblown fibres constituting smxs nonwoven from 100% reclaimed spunmelt nonwoven via in-line method".